Tanvir19934/Branch-and-Price/README.md

 a_(i,j) indicates how many boards of width w_i are produced by that pattern. b_i is the number of boards of width w_i are needed by the customer.

+## Requirements

+- `gurobipy 9.1.0` or higher to solve the LP relaxations